-Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects.
-The site dos not fall within a CBA/ESA with no natural vegetation remaining.
-The site is totally transformed from its natural state due to past development activities on the property.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Highly Unlikely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Insignificant Cumulative impact prior to mitigation: Negligible Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Negligible Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+Alternative 2: Lattice Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Ecological aspect Nature of impact: Due to the site location and nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Negligible Probability of occurrence: Highly Unlikely Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: Definite Indirect impacts: Insignificant Cumulative impact prior to mitigation: Negligible Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Negligible Degree to which the impact can be avoided: Low (Highly Likely) Degree to which the impact can be managed: The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
 The following measures should be implemented amongst others: The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
 No further encroachment onto the degraded ESA on site, construction activities to be clearly restricted to demarcated construction area.
 Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation.
 The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
 The construction site must be cleared and cleaned to the satisfaction of the ECO.
 Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape.
 Construction only to take place during normal working hours.
 Implementation of the EMPr.
 Degree to which the impact can be mitigated: Medium